 Where did all my money go???

-Asking, “Where did all my money go?” is why the majority of people will NEVER break free of the cycle and will always live paycheck to paycheck.
+Asking, “Where did all my money go?” is why most people will NEVER break free of the cycle and will always live paycheck to paycheck.

-If you want to break the cycle, you have to change the question.
+If you want to break the cycle, you must change the question.
 The question you should be asking starts before you get your paycheck, not after all your money is gone.

 The question you should ask is, “Where do I WANT my money to go?”

 Once I started asking that question, I stopped asking, “Where did my money go?” because I knew where it was going before it disappeared!